 For more information about the U.S.- Japan Roundtable,

-please contact Alison Ashburn Bleier, Assistant Director of the U.S.- Japan Roundtable at aashburn@bakerdonelson.com
+please contact Zoe Babbit, Director of Programs, at zbabbit@bakerdonelson.com